-How to sign scanned documents
+- How to sign scanned documents

 After reading all of this, you should be able to sign any digital document right from your iPhone easily.

 Ready to get into it?
 Let’s begin.

 How to Sign a Document on iPhone

 Signing a document fast is important for streamlining your digital signage workflow.
 You may need to deal with various forms, contracts, and agreements that require your online signature.

 Below, we’ve outlined two strategies you can use to sign any type of document from the convenience of your iPhone.

 Use Apple Markup

 Markup is an iPhone feature that lets you annotate and edit various documents like PDFs, images, and screenshots.
 You can add your online signature — text or drawn — to a document with Markup.

 The Markup feature is easy to use.
 Just follow these simple steps:

 1. Open the Mail App

 Start by opening the Mail app, as this is where you’ll be using the Markup feature.
-It syncs right into the email interface, so the process isn’t all that complicated.
+It syncs right into the email interface, so the process isn’t complicated.

 2. Choose to Reply to an Email or Compose a New One

-After opening the app, decide whether you’re responding to an email you’ve received or sending a new one out.
+After opening the app, decide whether you’re responding to an email you’ve received or sent a new one out.
 Either way is fine, as it’s simply a matter of attaching your document to the email in question.
 The Markup feature will allow you to attach your digital signature to the document.

 3. Add Your Signature to the Document